Giut0/Wii-game-loader/README.md

 # Wii Game Loader 👾

-This program allows users to load Wii games onto a USB stick for playing on the Wii console.
-It's developed in Java with a Swing graphical user interface.
+This program allows users to load Wii games onto a USB flash drive to be played on the Wii console.
+It is developed in Java with a Swing GUI **for all operating systems**.

 ## Usage 💪